fkie-cad/Logprep/doc/source/development/processor_how_to.rst

 Exceptions derived from `ProcessorWarningError` have no impact on the operation of the processor.
 Other exceptions stop the processing of a log message.
 However, the log message will be separately stored as failed (see :ref:`connector_output`, `store_failed``).

+Metrics
+^^^^^^^

+By default a processor exposes metrics like the number of processed events or the mean processing time.
+If it is required to expose new, processor specific, metrics it is possible to extend the default metrics.
+To achieve this you have to implement a sub class inside the processor class which inherits from :code:`Processor.ProcessorMetrics`.
+The attributes or properties included in that class will be automatically exposed if the general metrics configuration is enabled.
+Further more the newly defined metric object has to be defined inside the :code:`__init__` method.
+It is also possible to define metrics that are private and which won't be exposed.
+These metrics have to start with an underscore.
+The purpose of this functionality is to allow the calculation of metrics which are based on intermediate values which aren't directly interesting to log and expose.

+The following code example highlights an implementation of processor specific metrics, aligned with the general implementation of a new processor seen in :ref:`implementing_a_new_processor`.

+..  code-block:: python
+    :linenos:

+    """Processor Documentation"""
+    from logprep.abc import Processor
+    from attrs import define

+    class NewProcessor(Processor):
+        """short docstring for new_processor"""

+        @define(kw_only=True)
+        class Config(Processor.Config):
+            """NewProcessor config"""
+            ...

+        @define(kw_only=True)
+        class NewProcessorMetrics(Processor.ProcessorMetrics):
+            """Tracks statistics about the NewProcessor"""

+            new_metric: int = 0
+            """Short description of this metric"""
+            _private_new_metric: int = 0
+            """Short description of this metric"""

+            @property
+            def calculated_metric(self):
+                """Calculates something"""
+                return self.new_metric + self._private_new_metric

+        __slots__ = ["processor_attribute"]

+        processor_attribute: list

+        def __init__(self, name, configuration, logger):
+            super().__init__(name, configuration, logger)
+            self.processor_attribute = []
+            self.metrics = self.NewProcessorMetrics(
+                labels=self.metric_labels,
+                generic_rule_tree=self._generic_tree.metrics,
+                specific_rule_tree=self._specific_tree.metrics,
+            )

+        def _apply_rules(self, event, rule):
+            """your implemented workload"""
+            ...

+After initialization of these new metrics it is necessary  to increase or change them accordingly.
+This can be simply done by accessing the attribute and changing it's value.
+For example, the following code will increase the metrics inside the apply_rules method:

+..  code-block:: python
+    :linenos:

+    def _apply_rules(self, event, rule):
+        """your implemented workload"""
+        ...
+        if something_happens:
+            self.metrics.new_metric += 1

+If the processor already has processor specific metrics and only one new metric value is needed, it can simply be created by adding a new attribute to the ProcessorMetrics class.
+Once the new attribute exists it can be accessed and updated when needed.
+The exporter will automatically recognize it as a new metric and will expose it as such.